petaflot/saunactrl/README.md

+Generally, a **finite state machine** that runs on ESP microcontrollers.

 Control a sauna with ESP8266, PID (1-wire Dallas temperature sensors), web server.

-It is easy to program temperature profiles, so *sauna* can also be an oven, a drying rig, refrigeration unit, or any other similar climate-controled device.
+Interface makes it easy to program temperature profiles (on another host, over HTTP), so *sauna* can also be an oven, a drying rig, refrigeration unit, or any other similar climate-controled device.
 Focus is on clean and versatile code.

 ![status page](media/webUI.png)